mjay13/MongoDB-News-Scraper/README.md

 # News Article Scraper

 ### Overview
-This is a web app that lets users view and leave comments on the latest news utelizing MongoDB.
+This is a web app that lets users view and leave comments on the latest news utilizing MongoDB.
 It uses mongoose and cheerio npm packages to scrape the news from other sites.

 - - -